Launching in Lyon

 3. View before you reveal

 Shortlisted?
-Book a viewing, in person or by video from abroad, before you hand over a single sensitive document.
+Book a viewing, in person or by video from abroad, before you share a single document.

-A warm, lived-in kitchen with plants and wooden stools, a home let by someone who's been an expat too.
+A warm, lived-in kitchen with plants and wooden stools, the kind of home a private owner lets directly.

 For landlords